Tribler/trustchain-superapp/detoks/README.md

 `TODO: add tokens`

 ## Debug Screen
 A user may access the debug screen for a torrent by clicking on its name (circled in orange) in the list of seeded torrents shown in [Seeding](#seeding).
+They can also access it through clicking the video title at the bottom of the video player.
 <img src="https://user-images.githubusercontent.com/57201085/232646069-cc0b9fcc-b5ee-49b0-8713-40cab2c4138a.jpg" alt="fu1" width="25%"> <img src="https://user-images.githubusercontent.com/57201085/232646748-47d9bdd4-c549-4c21-8c80-2499e2ee5b1e.jpg" alt="fu1" width="25%">

 It displays libtorrent metadata on the torrent such as: